housegevity/hgApp/README.md

 ## How to run locally

+* 'npm install'
+* if you do not have grunt installed already run 'npm install -g grunt-cli
-* scripts/web-server.js
+* 'grunt serve'

-Then navigate your browser to `http://localhost:8000/app/index.html` to see the app running in your browser.
+Then navigate your browser to `http://localhost:5555/home` and be prepared to be amazed

 ### Running unit tests